stiago2/movies-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

+## How to Install

+Clone or download the project and run `npm install` to install all required packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.